kaynert/-Sign-Up-Service-with-AWS/README.md

 This project is the final project for the Azubi AWS cloud training program.
 This project is about creating a user sign up service with AWS.
 It includes an admin sign in page and admin dashboard.

 # The Architecture
 The cloud platform hosting the app is AWS.
 Hence , only AWS technologies were used for the app .
-The architecture used for the app is meant to be very affordable for the client .
-The architecture is as follows:
+The architecture used for the app is meant to be very affordable for the client .However, we also discussed the option of a highly perfromant architecture.
+The cost-optimized architecture is as follows:
 ![image](https://github.com/kaynert/-Sign-Up-Service-with-AWS/assets/18236391/cc8bf51d-9578-4362-a38e-b6d20e5255d8)

 1. User enters details on the form.